 Unlike most of Australia, parts of Geelong have an alternative to NBN: the iiNet Cable network.
-This hybrid fibre coaxial (HFC) network was built in the early 2000s by Neighbourhood Cable and still operates today, offering speeds up to 200 Mbps - competitive with NBN.
+This hybrid fibre coaxial (HFC) network was built in the early 2000s by Neighbourhood Cable and still operates today.

-- 2022: TPG moved the network to Vision Network (their wholesale division)
+TPG moves the network to Vision Network — their wholesale division.

-- Now: Operates as iiNet Cable on Vision Network infrastructure
+Operates as 'iiNet Cable' on Vision Network infrastructure.

-The same HFC cables that were laid over 20 years ago are still delivering internet today - with significant upgrades along the way.
+The same HFC cables laid more than twenty years ago are still delivering internet today — with periodic upgrades along the way.

 Where It’s Available